Check out our most frequently asked questions to learn more about us and how Stray works.

-Hop-On Hop-Off Passes: No, accommodation is not included in the pass price.
-This can be easily booked through your driver on a pay-as-you-go basis and we guarantee your first night's stay at every location as we pre-book beds for you.
+Freestyle Travel Passes: No, accommodation is not included in the pass price.
+This can easily be booked through the Stray Mate app, as you go, and we guarantee a dorm bed will be allocated to you for your first night's stay at every location at the Stray preferred accommodation.

 Stray Journeys Tours: Yes, quad-share accommodation is included in your tour, with private room upgrades available.
 See each tour page for more details and upgrade price.

 How do I book accommodation if I choose to hop off?